zq99/openai-vba-framework/README.md

 OpenAI-VBA-Framework is an independent toolkit for developers to build VBA applications with OpenAI's language models like GPT-4, ChatGPT, and DALL-E. It offers a suite of classes for easy integration with OpenAI's API.
 Please note, this project is not officially associated with or endorsed by OpenAI.

+## Prerequisites
+- You will need to sign up for an OpenAI account and create an API_KEY.
+You can do this at the following location: [OpenAI API Keys](https://platform.openai.com/account/api-keys)

 ## Main Classes
 1. `clsOpenAI` - Main class to interact with OpenAI
 2. `clsOpenAILogger` - Logging class for debugging and tracking